Sessional Job Opportunities

 Teaching Assistant Job Opportunities

-- Sufficient knowledge in the discipline of the course to interpret the course material
+• Sufficient knowledge of immunological lab techniques to understand and interpret the course material

-A master’s degree or enrollment in a PhD program in Health Sciences; demonstrated teaching ability as an instructor or teaching assistant in post-secondary health sciences courses preferred
+A graduate or undergraduate degree in Health Sciences or related field; demonstrated teaching ability as an instructor or teaching assistant in post-secondary immunology courses preferred.

 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.
 Simon Fraser University is committed to employment equity and welcomes applications from all qualified women and men, including visible minorities, Aboriginal people, persons with disabilities, and LGBTQ-identified persons.